howl-anderson/vimapt/README.md

 ## Acknowledge

-1. Auto install script are modified from [SpaceVim](https://github.com/SpaceVim/SpaceVim) project
+1. Auto install script is modified from [SpaceVim](https://github.com/SpaceVim/SpaceVim) project
+2. Dependency solver come from [sat-solver](https://github.com/enthought/sat-solver) project.
+For technology reasons, this package is integrated in vimapt project.